whiskyechobravo/kerko/docs/guides.md

 ```

 A `robots.txt` file can have multiple `Sitemap` directives, thus the Kerko
-sitemap can be specified alongside any other you might already have.
+sitemap can be specified alongside any other sitemaps you might already have.

 ## Translating Kerko

-Kerko can be translated using Babel's [setuptools
+Kerko's translations are managed through Babel's [setuptools
 integration](http://babel.pocoo.org/en/latest/setup.html).

 The following commands should be executed from the directory that contains
-`setup.py`, and the appropriate [virtual environment][venv] must have been
+`setup.py`, and the [virtual environment][venv] must have been activated
-activated beforehand.
+beforehand.

 Create or update the PO template (POT) file: